Toby Buckland

-Toby Neale Buckland (born 11 October 1969) is an English gardener, TV presenter and author, best known for being the main presenter from 2008-10 of BBC's long running flagship gardening programme Gardeners' World.
+Toby Neale Buckland (born 11 October 1969) is an English gardener, TV presenter and author, best known for being the main presenter from 2008 to 2010 of the BBC's long running flagship gardening programme Gardeners' World.

 In 2008 Buckland won RHS Gold and Best in show for his Ethical Garden at Gardeners' World Live.
 In 2009 he won the Environmental Award from the Garden Media Guild for a Gardeners' World Special on peat in gardening.

 In October 2011, Buckland launched an online plant nursery, Toby Buckland Nurseries, based at Powderham Castle in Devon.

 Biography and education

 Born in Exeter, Devon, Buckland was brought up in the coastal towns of Dawlish and Kingswear.
 He trained as a nurseryman at Blyth's Devon Nursery and later Whetman's in Devon before studying horticulture, first at Bicton College, Budleigh Salterton, Devon and later Hadlow College of Horticulture and Agriculture, Hadlow, Kent where he trained in Landscape and Amenity management.
 During that time he spent a year as a horticultural trainee at the University of Cambridge Botanic Garden as a woodland supervisor.